timbus-project/extractor-framework/readme.md

 ### Within an Extractor project

-The most relevant component of Extractors Core is the interface IExtractor.
+The most relevant component of Extractors Core is the interface **IExtractor**.
 To develop an extractor that is recognized within the Context Population Framework, it is mandatory to implement this class.
-The *extract* method returns a String and this is where the result of the Extraction must be returned.
+The *extract* method returns a String and this is where the result of the Extraction must be provided.
 In Timbus Project Extractors, the Spring Framework was used to implement the OSGI framework.
 A typical Timbus extractor declares the following dependency in the *pom.xml* file:

 	<dependency>